patrickwolf/fpt-api/README.md

 ## Why this wrapper?

-Unfortunately, the shotgun_api3 does not allow retrieval of query fields.
+Unfortunately, `shotgun_api3` does not allow retrieval of query fields, even though this can be useful in multiple scenarios (like building reports/charts, or many other use cases).
 It's also not thread safe.

 Even though you could have your custom logic to compute the query fields (which could be faster than this library),